BrianMagwa/magwa/readme.md

 ####  23/04/2019
 #### By **Brian Magwa**
 ## Description
-This is a description about who Brian Magwa is and where he comes from.
+This is a breif description of Brian Magwa.
 ## Requirements
-* Access to a device with access to the internet.
+* Access to a device connected to the internet.
-*
+* GitHub
 *

 ## Known Bugs
 No issues.
 Works perfectly fine.